Security-Onion-Solutions/securityonion-docs/faq.rst

 Should I backup my Security Onion box?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Security Onion automatically backs up some important configuration as described in the :ref:`backup` section.
+However, there is no automated data backup.
 Network Security Monitoring as a whole is considered "best effort".
 It is not a "mission critical" resource like a file server or web server.
-Since we're dealing with "big data" (potentially terabytes of full packet capture), backups would be prohibitively expensive.
-Most organizations don't do any backups and instead just rebuild boxes when necessary.
+Since we're dealing with "big data" (potentially terabytes of full packet capture) of a transient nature, backing up the data would be prohibitively expensive.
+Most organizations don't do any data backups and instead just rebuild boxes when necessary.

 How can I add and test local rules?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~